ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/revisions.markdown

 ![Revision Inspection](images/revisions/revision-inspection.png "Revision Inspection")

 1. **Clone**
-   Click to create a document that replicates the revision's contents.
+   Click to create a document that copies the revision's contents.
+   {INFO: }
+   Cloning the revision will open the 'new document view' with this revision's contents.
+   You can then save the clone under a new name to create a new document.
-   Cloning the revision using the same ID as its parent document will revert the document to this revision.
+   Saving the clone with the exact same ID as the revision's parent document will revert the document to this revision.
+   {INFO/}
 2. **See the current document**
    Click to return to the revision's parent document view.
 3. **Revision Inspection Box**